ENCODE-DCC/atac-seq-pipeline/docs/tutorial_slurm.md

       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1
     ```

-7. [Bind your input/genome data directories to singularity](singularity.md).
-You can skip this step for this example.
-However, if you want to use your own input data and genome database then you may need to read through it very carefully and ADD YOUR DIRECTORIES TO `workflow_opts/slurm.json`.

-8. Run a pipeline for the test sample.
+7. Run a pipeline for the test sample.
     ```
       $ INPUT=examples/local/ENCSR356KRQ_subsampled.json
       $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=slurm_singularity cromwell-34.jar run atac.wdl -i ${INPUT} -o workflow_opts/slurm.json
     ```

-9. It will take about an hour.
+8. It will take about an hour.
 You will be able to find all outputs on `cromwell-executions/atac/[RANDOM_HASH_STRING]/`.
 See [output directory structure](output.md) for details.

-10. See full specification for [input JSON file](input.md).
+9. See full specification for [input JSON file](input.md).

+10. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/slurm.json`.
+For example, you have input FASTQs on `/your/input/fastqs/` and genome database installed on `/your/genome/database/` then add `/your/` to `--bind` in `singularity_command_options`.
+You can also define multiple directories there.
+It's comma-separated.
+    ```
+      {
+          "default_runtime_attributes" : {
+              "singularity_container" : "~/.singularity/chip-seq-pipeline-v1.1.simg",
+              "singularity_command_options" : "--bind /your/,YOUR_OWN_DATA_DIR1,YOUR_OWN_DATA_DIR1,..."
+          }
+      }
+    ```

 ## Running multiple pipelines with cromwell server mode